How the SAFE Initiative and SAFEin are designed to protect student privacy under federal law.

 Educators who use SAFEin describe situations in general terms.
 They might write: "A student is having a hard time transitioning between classes and has a history of behavioral challenges."
 They do not write: "Marcus, a seventh-grader in room 212 with IEP #4823, is having a hard time."

-This is policy, not enforcement.
-SAFEin does not technically block educators from entering names.
-Schools that sign the SAFE Initiative participation agreement acknowledge this expectation and agree to communicate it to all staff who use the tool.
+This is policy, not technical enforcement.
+SAFEin does not automatically block educators from entering names.
+Schools that sign the SAFE Initiative participation agreement acknowledge this expectation and commit to communicating it to all staff who use the tool.
+It is reinforced during the mandatory staff training workshop.

-SAFEin does not collect, store, or process: student names, student ID numbers, dates of birth, grades, attendance records, discipline records, IEP information, 504 plans, or any other data that would constitute an education record under FERPA.
+SAFEin does not collect, store, or process: student names, student ID numbers, dates of birth, grades, attendance records, discipline records, IEP information, 504 plans, or any other data that would constitute an education record under FERPA (34 C.F.R. § 99.3).

 SAFEin does not integrate with, query, or receive data from: